Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

-The Annual Shareholders’ Meeting makes its decisions by a simple majority of votes cast and, in cases where a capital majority is required, by a simple majority of the share capital represented when the vote is taken – unless otherwise mandated by law or the Articles of Association.
+The Annual Shareholders’ Meeting passes its resolutions with a simple majority of votes cast and, in cases where a capital majority is required, with a simple majority of the share capital represented – unless stipulated otherwise by law or the Articles of Association.

 The most important information and details regarding the Annual Shareholders’ Meeting are published on our website.
 The manuscript of the address given by the Chairman of the Board of Management and the accompanying presentation are also timely accessible via the website.

 DECLARATION OF COMPLIANCE

-Since the last Declaration of Compliance dated 15 March 2016, which referred to the German Corporate Governance Code as amended on 24 June 2014 and 5 May, the Corporate Governance Code has not been amended and Biotest AG has complied with all recommendations of the German Corporate Governance Code in the version dated 5 May 2015 and in the version dated 7 February 2017 with the following exceptions:
+Since the last Declaration of Compliance dated 21 March 2017, which referred to the German Corporate Governance Code in the version dated 5 May 2015, Biotest AG has complied with all recommendations of the German Corporate Governance Code in the version dated 5 May 2015 and in the version dated 7 February 2017 with the following exceptions:

-- Biotest AG continues not to follow the recommendation in Section 3.8 (3) of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 (2) clause 3 of the AktG for members of the Board of Management.
+Biotest AG continues to not follow the recommendation in Section 3.8 para 3 of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 para 2 sentence 3 of the AktG for members of the Board of Management.
 As explained in the last Declaration of Compliance a deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
 Biotest AG has set in its view an appropriate deductible for its Supervisory Board members.